How to dilute essential oils: a simple safety guide

 Patch test, every time

 Mix your dilution first, then dab a little on the inner forearm and leave it be for 24 hours.
 If the skin stays calm and comfortable, carry on.
-If there is any redness, itching, or stinging, wipe the area with a plain carrier oil, wash gently with mild soap, and set that particular oil aside.
-Repeat the patch test whenever you try a new oil or open a new bottle - skin can be particular, and it is allowed to be.
+If there is any redness, itching or stinging, wipe the area with plain carrier oil, wash gently with a mild soap, and set that particular oil aside.
+Repeat the patch test whenever you try a new oil or open a new bottle.
+Skin can be particular, and it is allowed to be.

 Oils that ask for extra care